wonke2/Find-A-Pet/SprintReports.md

 - Clearing the search term didn’t instantly refresh the listings.
 Therefore, enhanced logic to auto-refresh listings upon clearing the search term.
 - Integrating real-time search with filters.
 Had to modify states and useEffect to work harmoniously for both functionalities.
 - Limited filtering options.
 Added checkboxes for multiple type and status selections.
+Service listings are added and displayed:
+- We could not complete this in time as we need to populate Service Providers and Services with sample data in order to accomplish this, which we could not do in time.
+We will complete this in the next sprint and re-evaluate the completion speed of features for more realistic targets.

 ### Week 11: User and ServiceProvider Dashboards, Maps functionality for Pets and Services, Booking Database and Search and Filter Functionality for Services
 #### Plan: